 In normal circumstances, the files you delete temporarily go to the Recycle Bin, where they stay until you empty it, or are replaced by new files.
 For recovery, open the Recycle Bin, look for the files you want to recover then right-click on it and select “Restore” and it will be retrieved.

-Windows also offer a way to recover lost data by restoring a previous version of a deleted file or folder.
+Windows also offers a way to recover lost data by restoring a previous version of a deleted file or folder.
 This option mostly applies when some of your programs start acting up and losing data, or in case a bug found its way in during an update and affected the newly saved files.
-To use this method, go to File Explorer, look for the file or folder you wish to retrieve, right-click on it and select the “Restore Previous Versions” option then click “Restore” on the next menu that pops up.
-Notably, this method is not as effective as the other two, and won’t work if, for instance, you don’t have prior versions of your file or folder on the computer.
+To use this method, go to File Explorer, look for the file or folder you wish to retrieve, right-click on it and select the “Restore Previous Versions” option and click “Restore” on the next menu that pops up.

 We hope this guide is helpful to you.
 Please don’t hesitate to contact us if these recovery methods didn’t work.
 We can help you to recover your lost computer files quickly.
 Just give us a call on 1300 857 575.